-By Gallup’s definition, physical well-being means having good health and enough energy to do the things you need to do.
+By Gallup’s definition, physical well-being means having good health and enough energy to do the things you need and want to do.
 What’s more, having adequate energy includes keeping an eye on what you eat, how you move, and how well you sleep.